IgnatiusFrancis/Real-Time-Order-Management-System/README.md

 - Fork the repository.
 - Create a feature branch (git checkout -b feature/your-feature).
-- Commit your changes (git commit -am 'Add new feature').
+- Commit your changes (git commit -m 'Add new feature').
 - Push to the branch (git push origin feature/your-feature).
 - Open a pull request.
-  ...

-...

 ## Contact